Comparison·Jun 15, 2026·12 min read

 Where Floowed is the right answer

-Document intelligence on whatever the applicant sends.
-Floowed reads handwritten payslips, photographed bank statements, scanned business registrations, partial application forms with handwritten corrections, utility bills, and identity documents from a dozen jurisdictions.
+Document Intelligence reads and analyses whatever the applicant sends.
+Floowed reads handwritten payslips, photographed bank statements, scanned business registrations, partial application forms with handwritten corrections, utility bills, and identity documents from a dozen jurisdictions, and it analyses them: income normalized across formats, cash-flow and bank-statement metrics like ADB and DSCR computed, fraud and tampering signals surfaced.
 Same accuracy across input quality.
-The output is structured data the decisioning layer acts on directly.
+The output is structured, decision-ready data the Decisioning Engine acts on directly.
 This is the headline product, not a partnership and not a separate module.
-If document quality is the operational bottleneck in your market, this is the structural difference that matters.
+Floowed reads and analyses the paperwork other IDPs choke on; US-built IDPs like Ocrolus, Rossum, and Hyperscience were tuned for pristine US documents, not the inputs most lenders actually receive.

-The credit officer is the operator, with no consultant in the loop.
-The Decisioning Canvas is a no-code policy editor designed to be operated by the person who actually owns the credit policy.
+The credit and risk teams operate the policy, with no consultant in the loop.
+The Decisioning Engine is a plain-English policy editor designed to be operated by the people who own the credit policy.
+Credit officers run it day to day; risk teams author and govern it.
 If the salary is below one thousand five hundred dollars and the requested amount is above five thousand and the applicant has been employed less than six months, send to manual review.
-The credit officer writes that rule directly, in plain English, the same week the trial starts.
-Versioning, rollback, and per-decision audit trail are automatic.
+The team writes that rule directly, in plain English, the same week the trial starts.
+Versioning, rollback, and per-decision audit trail are automatic, with the rules behind every call captured for audit.
 There is no Floowed services team translating the policy into the platform's internal language, because there is no internal language to translate into.

 Score-agnostic by design.
 Floowed does not sell a scoring model.
-CRIF, Experian, Equifax, TransUnion, FICO, Zest, CredoLab, Trusting Social, your local bureau in the Philippines, Indonesia, or Vietnam, your internal model, or a combination.
+Bring any score, or your own model, absorbed unchanged: CRIF, Experian, Equifax, TransUnion, FICO, Zest, CredoLab, Trusting Social, your local bureau, or a combination.
 Use whichever score is right for your portfolio.
 Floowed orchestrates them as inputs to the decisioning policy.
 We do not compete with scoring vendors and we do not compete with bureaus.
 We use them.

-Published pricing and same-week activation.
-Core is $399 a month on annual or $499 a month on monthly.
-Scale is $799 a month on annual or $999 a month on monthly.
-Enterprise is custom.
-The first loan application is free.
-The first policy is live in days, not quarters.
+Consumption-based pricing and same-week activation.
+Pricing is consumption-based on credits, sized to your operation on one short call, not a months-long sales cycle.
+The first policy is live in weeks, not quarters.
 No credit card to start a trial.
 No sales call to see the platform.

 The bureau-data question